casSiANc02769/JkaoSWCUY/1rMPVs/MpjV/adG/l80Z7/student-support_03n5F_1751680295.data.md

 Furthermore, not banning such users has the following advantages:

-* it serves as a clear demonstration of the level of radicalization of some pro-Chinese Government believers, which many people in the West haven't fully grasped
 * when China becomes a democracy, such issues will help secret services/activist groups expose the true identities of these people

 The only time I have come to you myself asking for a ban was when [users were creating a deleting accounts to overcome my blocks](https://github.com/cirosantilli/china-dictatorship/issues/191), as that generate endless work for me per wumao.
 But with your help + the limit new account interaction setting, that went away.